ncussonn/turtwig/README.md

 RefineCBF Terminal:
 - `cd ~/<refine_cbf_ws>/turtwig` (Must be run in the root of workspace for relative folder pointers!)
 - `ros2 launch refine_cbf refine_cbf_launch.py`

-(Under construction) See the [code documentation](https://github.com/ncussonn/turtwig/blob/master/RefineCBF_Documentation.pdf) for full description of package and how to use it.

 ## Time Saving Aliases for .bashrc